Our Motto will always be: “Do not take what you do not like to eat.”

 In fall 2004, a hiking partner and friend, Rainrunner and I got to talking and realized we needed to broaden our food & meals on the trail, and come up with more recipes…and make them as gourmet as we could.
 At the time, if you did FBC, it was usually standards like mashed potatoes and stuffing.
 So, we started coming up with new recipes for our weekly hikes-and trail testing every one of them in the wilds.
 The rules were a stove, a tea kettle or small pot, a freezer bag with the food and a spoon.
 The recipes came fast.
 We opened our eyes and saw how many products could be used.

 As the years have passed by and we got further into it, www.trailcooking.com was born.
 We realized that while we preferred FBC, that we could do even more on the trail – be it FBC meals, FBC hybrid meals, The Fauxbaker for making baked treats and gourmet one pot meals that didn’t suck up fuel or require long cleanups.
-We invented the soft, ultra light freezer bag cozy and opened up our gear store online.
+We invented the soft, ultra light freezer bag cozy and opened up our gear store online, where we sold our cozies.

-We hope you enjoy our blog and visit our websites for more information.
+We hope you enjoy our blog and visit our website for more information.
 See our “In The News” section for articles, magazines and books we have been featured in.

 Contact Info/Questions?
 Thoughts?
 Ideas?